-The second wave seems more contagious and less lethal, but no less dangerous for that.
 The best way to protect and take care of our loved ones and the most vulnerable is by doing the same: much, much caution, more patience, hygiene and at the slightest sign, get tested for COVID immediately.

 1. Are antigens tests really reliable?